spang-lab/FastqPuri/README.md

 Bioconda is a channel for the conda package manager specializing in bioinformatics software.
 Have a look at the reference:

-* Grüning, Björn, Ryan Dale, Andreas Sjödin, Brad A. Chapman, Jillian Rowe, Christopher H. Tomkins-Tinch, Renan Valieris, the Bioconda Team, and Johannes Köster.
+* Bjoern Gruening, Ryan Dale, Andreas Sjoedin, Brad A. Chapman, Jillian Rowe, Christopher H. Tomkins-Tinch, Renan Valieris, the Bioconda Team, and Johannes Koester.
 2018.
-“Bioconda: Sustainable and Comprehensive Software Distribution for the Life Sciences”.
+Bioconda: Sustainable and Comprehensive Software Distribution for the Life Sciences.
 Nature Methods, 2018.

 To find out how to use bioconda, see [https://bioconda.github.io](https://bioconda.github.io).